Acefrrag/DNN/README.md

   <img width=450 height= 300 src="https://user-images.githubusercontent.com/59066474/232455580-3a3446b1-cfdd-4f84-8f30-046f099fb84e.png")>
 </p>

 Internally the layer contains a FSM that implements the control logic of the layer.
-A layer_CNTR is used to fetch the neurons' weights and previous layer's outputs, to compute the neurons' output $y_i = \Phi(x_1*w_1 + ... + x_N*w_N + b), where N is the number of inputs.
+A layer_CNTR is used to fetch the neurons' weights and previous layer's outputs, to compute the neurons' output $ y_i = \Phi(x_1*w_1 + ... + x_N*w_N + b) $, where N is the number of inputs.
 The output multiplexer is driven by next layer `layer_CNTR` and is used to serially fetch the layer's output (neurons' output).

 ### Neuron